 Rock out.
 Yes, it's a chain, but the Myrtle Beach Hard Rock Cafe is a hit -- particularly with older kids who love music.

-The restaurant at Broadway at the Beach is housed in a 70-foot tall pyramid with an Egyptian-themed motif.
-Inside it’s filled with rock ‘n’ roll memorabilia.
-The Myrtle Beach location features guitars from legends like Carlos Santana, Eric Clapton and BB King.
+The restaurant at Broadway at the Beach is filled with rock ‘n' roll memorabilia, including guitars from legends like Carlos Santana, Eric Clapton and BB King.
 There's a cape that belonged to Elvis and black leather boots worn by Johnny Cash.

 The menu features classic American food (burgers, nachos, salads, wings, barbecue ribs and chicken).
 The kids menu features standard fare including cheeseburgers, pasta, chicken tenders and hotdogs.
 And kids won't want to leave before checking out the gift shop and bringing home a Hard Rock Café T-shirt.